aplteam/Tatin/docs/Introduction.md

 ## What is a package?

-A package should serve a particular task, for example convert markdown files into HTML.
+A package should serve a particular task, for example,convertingt markdown files into HTML.
 A package may be independent, but it may also depend on other packages.
 Tatin manages dependencies behind the scene.

 A package may consist of as little as a single source file and as much as a nested folder structure with many source files.
-Any of those files may contain a single function, a single operator, a single class, a single interface or a single namespace.
+Any of those files may contain a single function, a single operator, a single class, a single interface, or a single namespace.

-W> Dyalog supports several APL objects in a single text files.
+W> Dyalog supports several APL objects in a single text file.
 Tatin does _not_ support this.

 A package may also come with assets.